vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/composable_roles.rst

     * Nested roles and groups are not supported.
     * Maximum number of supported roles are 100.
-    * Atleast one role is mandatory, and you must not change the name of the roles.
+    * At least one role is mandatory, and you must not change the name of the roles.
     * The roles are case-sensitive in nature.

 .. csv-table:: Types of Roles